 Pinterest From P to T – by Marina at Blogging For New Bloggers

-My personal favourite is Pinteresting Strategies.
+My personal favourite is Pinteresting Strategies (read my full review HERE).
 I owe my full understanding of the Pinterest algorithm to this course.
 Now, over 80% of my blog traffic comes from Pinterest!
-I love that the course is continually updated as the platform changes (it changes constantly)!
+I love that the course is continually updated as the platform changes (since it changes constantly)!

 So, are you guilty of making these Pinterest mistakes?
 Don’t sweat it!
 They are easy to correct.
 I hope this list gives you some insight into how Pinterest can work to your advantage when used correctly.